buildkite-plugins/docker-buildkite-plugin/README.md

 Whether or not to automatically propagate all pipeline environment variables into the docker container.
 Avoiding the need to be specified with `environment`.

-Note that all Buildkite and pipeline environment variables will be propagated, this includes any secrets that may be in an environment variable.
+Note that only pipeline variables will automatically be propagated (what you see in the Buildkite UI).
+Variables set in proceeding hook scripts will not be propagated to the container.

 ### `mount-buildkite-agent` (optional, boolean)